Get clear, know your preferences, and experiment with simplicity.

 Try blurring the background - knowing my subject was this group of leaves and not the woods themselves, the image with the blurred background is more aligned with my intention.
 There are many options for blurring the background of your photo, but it will require experimenting with the technology you use.
 To blur the background here, I used a wide aperture on my DSLR.

 When you get clear about your subject, know your style preference, and get familiar with your technology, you can be more intentional about making images that are simply beautiful.
-Read more about the relationship between photography and life, and the connection to the rule of simplicity by clicking here.

 Which method of simplifying do you prefer?